Islamic dietary laws: Haram

-Likewise snakes, scorpion, and mice are prohibited.

-Eating monkeys is prohibited in Islam.
-According to Shia hadith metamorphosed animals to which a disobedient, irreverent, or arrogant pre-Islamic nation was converted as a punishment, such as (apes and monkeys) are prohibited.

 Islamic dietary laws during Ramadan

-Ramadan, the ninth month on the Muslim calendar, is considered the holy month of fasting.
-Ramadan begins and ends with the appearance of the new moon.
-During the month of Ramadan, God delivered the Quran to the prophet Muhammad as guidance for the people.
-During Ramadan, Muslims take time for introspection, prayer, and reading of the Quran.
-For those who observe Ramadan with fasting, prayer, and faithful intention; God forgives their past sins.
-During this period, Muslims focus on self restraint or sawm (Arabic: to refrain) which is one of the five pillars of Islam.
-Ramadan emphasizes sawm, when worshippers have to abstain from food, drink, sexual activity, and immoral behavior between dawn and dusk.
+During Ramadan, the ninth month on the Muslim calendar and considered the holy month of fasting, Muslims take time for introspection, prayer, and reading of the Quran.
+During this period, Muslims focus on self restraint or sawm (Arabic: to refrain), which is one of the five pillars of Islam.
+During Ramadan, between dawn and dusk, worshippers abstain from food, drink, sexual activity, and immoral behavior.
 After dusk, Muslims break their fast during a meal called iftar with family and friends.
 Sawm can be negated by breaking fast, however, the lost can be made up with one extra day of fasting.
 The end of the Ramadan fast is the celebration of Eid-al-Fitr (Feast of Fast-Breaking), one of the two major religious holidays on the Muslim calendar.